markkvdb/markkvdb.github.io/_posts/2019-11-08-Fastai-Lesson2-logistic.md

+---
+layout: post
-# Logistic Regression in PyTorch
+title: Logistic Regression in PyTorch from Scratch (Lesson 2)
+---

 In this article we will explore the logistic regression and how we can implement it using PyTorch.
 Contrary to regular regressions where the output variable $y$ is continuous, logistic regressions concern binary variables, i.e.,